alaudet/raspi-sump/README.md

 for this type of application as a multitasking OS like Linux will cause some small error variance in the readings, as opposed to an Arduino that uses a RealTime OS.

-While the accuracy is fine for a home system, the problem is further mitigated by taking a larger sorted sample of readings and using the median reading as the reported one.
-In my testing so far I have a variance of about one centimeter which is plenty accurate for a consumer grade monitoring system.
-It would appear that using the median reading all but eliminates the infrequent fringe type readings that could potentially give false positives.
+While the accuracy is fine for a home system, the problem is mitigated by taking a larger sorted sample of readings and using the median reading as the reported one.
+In my testing so far I have a variance of about one centimeter which is acceptable for a residential monitoring system.
+It would appear that using the median reading eliminates the infrequent fringe type readings that can give false positives.

 Future versions will include;
 - An offsite web component for viewing historical data, including graphs and water volume
 - Proper push button shutdown to turn off the pi (raspi-atx)
-- LCD panel to get a quick glance of the water lever without opening the lid.
+- LCD panel to get a quick glance of the water level without opening the lid.
-- Material list and instructions for anyone else who would like to set up something similar for themselves

 More Info
 =========